Blueprint for Sustainability

 - how does your landscape design score - is it sustainable?

-The following blueprint is a scoring system for a plantation's sustainability.
+The following 'Sustainability Score Sheet' is a system for assessing a plantation's longevity, whether it is old, new or planned.

-What you will need to know to score your next plantation or an existing one:
+What you will need to know to score a plantation:

-(You can also assess the likely sustainability of any remnant bush
+(You can also assess the likely sustainability of remnant bush using the 'Sustainability Score Sheet')

 Once you have this information the scoring will only take a few minutes.
 Add up your score totals and compare them to the 'Sustainability Assessment' at the end of the table.